-Step 5: Check How Long It’s Been in the Fridge
+5. Check How Long It’s Been in the Fridge

 Marking packages with the date you should use them by when you move them from the freezer to the fridge is a good way to keep food from going bad.
-Once steak is thawed, it should be used within 2-3 days.
+Once the steak in the refrigerator is thawed, it should be used within 2-3 days.

 If you can’t remember how long it’s been since you put it in the fridge to thaw, you may just want to throw it away.